bbatsov/emacsredux/_posts/2013-06-25-boost-performance-by-leveraging-byte-compilation.markdown

 A couple of closing notes:

 * If you don't have any custom computationally intensive `defuns` in your init directory - it probably doesn't make sense to byte-compile it.
 * Packages installed via `package.el` will be automatically byte-compiled during the installation process.

 The code presented here is part of [Prelude](https://github.com/bbatsov/prelude).
-As a matter of fact Prelude will byte-compile itself during the installation process (if you used the installed script, that is).
+As a matter of fact Prelude will byte-compile itself during the installation process (if you used the installation script, that is).
 Prelude will also recompile itself when `M-x prelude-update` is invoked.